How to Cite ChatGPT Generated Text

 Ever since ChatGPT’s launch in November 2022, people have been using it for various tasks, from brainstorming ideas to drafting content.
 It’s become common to see AI-powered content in both academic and professional environments.

-But here’s the thing: people are blatantly passing off OpenAI’s ChaGPT content as their own.
-However, you need to learn to give ChatGPT proper credit, especially in an academic setting.
+However, to avoid any impression of plagiarism, you need to learn to give ChatGPT proper credit, especially in an academic setting.

-Just like you’d cite a book or article, there are moments when citing ChatGPT is necessary, especially when it’s helped shape your work.
+Just like you’d cite a book or article, there are moments when citing ChatGPT (and other AI chatbots) is necessary, especially when it’s helped shape your work.
 Knowing how to do this the right way keeps everything transparent and ethical.
-This article teaches you just how!
+This article teaches you just how to cite AI!

-When using a Generative AI tool like ChatGPT in academic or professional writing, proper citation is not just a formality—it’s essential for maintaining transparency and credibility.
-Here’s why:
+Proper citation is not just a formality when using a generative AI tool like ChatGPT in academic or professional writing—it’s essential for maintaining transparency and credibility.
+Here’s why citing generative AI sources is important.

 Just like citing a book, article, or website, citing ChatGPT acknowledges the source of the information or the AI prompts you’re using, giving proper recognition to the tool you relied on.